griptape-ai/griptape-structure-chatbot/README.md

 1. Node.js installed

-This is necessary in order to use and deploy aws-cdk.
+This is necessary in order to install aws-cdk.

 ```shell
     https://nodejs.org/en/download/package-manager